mirage/irmin/README.md

   Ensure to install the latest Opam version and the minimum Opam and Ocaml versions are 2 and 4.07 respectively.

     opam list    // listing the installed packages

 To install Irmin, the command-line tool and all optional dependencies using [opam](https://github.com/ocaml/opam):

     opam install irmin-unix

-***Note :*** If you could not install irmin-unix because of pinned package issue.
-You can make use of these below commands to unpin and try to install irmin again,
+***Note :*** If you face installation issues due to pinned packages.
+Run  the below commands to unpin and try to install again,

+Unpinning *irmin-unix* package,

     opam info irmin-unix // to get available versions opam pin -s | grep irmin | xargs opam unpin